Skip to main content

 Important

-Provider-independent (PI) IP addresses allow you to bring your own publicly routable IP addresses that are assigned to your organization.
-Equinix Internet Access broadcasts those addresses to the internet.
+Using Provider-independent (PI) IP addresses allows you to bring your own publicly routable IP addresses to use for your Internet Access routing.

-You can request IP resources directly from these providers:
+You can request IP address resources from these providers:

 • ARIN – American Registry for Internet Numbers, www.arin.net